MohammedFazlian/IPSec-VPN-Tunnel-HO-to-Datacenter/README.md

-# Enterprise Network Security Implementation
+# Enterprise Network Project — Cisco Packet Tracer

-A comprehensive Cisco Packet Tracer project simulating a real-world enterprise network with full security implementation across two branch offices.

-## 📋 Scenario

-Designed and implemented a complete enterprise network infrastructure for an organization with two branch offices, incorporating routing, switching, security, and encrypted communication.

-## 🔧 Network Components Used

-- **Cisco ASA Firewalls** — VPN and traffic filtering
-- **Cisco Routers** — inter-branch routing
-- **Cisco Switches** — VLANs and VTP configuration
-- **PCs** — end user devices at each branch

-## 🔐 Security & Network Implementation

-- **IPSec VPN Tunnel** — encrypted secure communication between two branch offices
-- **ASA Firewall** — traffic inspection and security policies
-- **ACLs (Access Control Lists)** — controlling and filtering network traffic
+This was a project I built to simulate how a real company network works across two branch offices.
+I wanted to cover everything from basic switching all the way to securing traffic between sites.

+## What I Built

+The idea was simple — two offices that need to talk to each other securely over the internet, with proper network segmentation and traffic control inside each office.

+## What I Implemented

+- VLANs to separate departments within each office
-- **VTP (VLAN Trunking Protocol)** — centralized VLAN management across switches
+- VTP to manage VLANs centrally across switches
-- **VLANs** — network segmentation for departments
-- **Inter-VLAN Routing (IVR)** — communication between VLANs
+- Inter-VLAN Routing so different departments can communicate
-- **OSPF** — dynamic routing between network devices
+- OSPF for dynamic routing between routers

-## 🎯 What This Project Covers

-- Network design and planning for enterprise environment
+- ACLs to control which traffic is allowed or blocked
+- ASA Firewall to protect each office from outside threats
-- Secure site-to-site VPN between branch offices
+- IPSec VPN tunnel between both offices for encrypted communication

-- Network segmentation using VLANs
-- Traffic filtering using ACLs
-- Dynamic routing using OSPF
-- Centralized VLAN management using VTP
+## Devices Used

+- Cisco Routers
+- Cisco Switches
+- Cisco ASA Firewalls
+- End user PCs

-## 🛠️ Tools Used
+## Tools

 - Cisco Packet Tracer
-- Cisco ASA Firewall
-- IPSec Protocol
-- OSPF Routing Protocol

-## 👨‍💻 Author
+## Author

 Mohammed Fazlian
-Cybersecurity Enthusiast | Network Security
+Cybersecurity Enthusiast
 [LinkedIn] | [Email]